 When you think of live action Disney movies from years gone by you very may well think of bright, playful romps starring either animated characters or a disturbingly young Kurt Russell.
 But during the 80’s, seemingly in an attempt to skew darker in order to bring itself more in line with the release of the “grittier” Star Wars and Indiana Jones movies, the House Of Mouse sporadically fired out suprisingly challenging and dark family movies that usually sunk without a trace at the box office.
 However, films such as The Black Hole and Return To Oz were so successful traumatizing a generation of kids with their unconventional brand of nightmare fuel, that anyone who saw them found them at an impressionable age had a tough time shedding their imagery from their vunerable brain matter.

-The one that truly nailed me right in the cortex was Dragonslayer, a staggeringly hard-edged Disney/Paramount co-production that despite being fairly flawed, still remains one of the greatest dragon movies ever made.
+The one that truly nailed me right in the cortex was Dragonslayer, a staggeringly hard-edged Disney/Paramount co-production that despite being fairly flawed (and even a bit boring), still remains one of the greatest dragon movies ever made.

 During a suprisingly clean period of the middle-ages (none of the shit coated worlds of Terry Jones’ Jabberwocky here), the kingdom or Urland is under siege from a cave dwelling dragon by the unfeasibly bassass name of Vermithrax Pejorative but has found a fragile peace by the act of sacrificing the virgin daughters of the village by way of a lottery.
 A small band of villagers led by the determined Valorian travel to speak to to Ulrich, a wizard of some renown, in order to convince him to slay the fire spitting lizard so they can try not loving their lives in fear for a brief spell.
 However, after an attempt by the sorcerer to prove his power goes horribly awry, the wizard’s apprentice, Galen, volunteers to go in his place, confident that he has learnt enough to hold his own against a giant winged gecko that beltches up infernos for fun.
 To give the little whiny short-arse his due, he does manage to create a rock fall that buries the entrance to the cave and he is promptly declared a hero but the king isn’t too fond of Galen’s interference.
 Taking a profound “better the devil you know” stance on the whole thing he jails the upstart wizard-wannabe, fearing the ripple effect the attack on the dragon may have caused and sure enough, Vermithrax eventually digs her way out and starts liberally torching sections of the countryside.
 As the king tries to maintain control by ordering another lottery he is horrified to find out that his own daughter has discovered that the lottery is fixed in favour of the rich and displays a stunning amount of social justice for someone born in the 15th century by rigging it so only she can be picked.
 Changing his tune pretty sheepish (having the prospect of having your only child turned into barbeque will do that I guess…) the king enlists Galen to slay the infernal beast and so the young man prepares to face a creature that some others STILL don’t want slain.
 Armed with a magic infused spear and a fireproof shield, Galen enters the cave in order to throw down with the mythical throwback but can he possibly have what it takes to lay the slay-down on a creature that may very be the last of it’s kind?